Shopping Cart

 Vegetarian dishes, especially those featuring fresh vegetables, salads, and herbs, are great matches for dry white wines.
 A dry Riesling can cut through the richness of dishes with cheese or cream-based sauces.
 At the same time, a Sauvignon Blanc enhances the flavours of herbaceous and green vegetable dishes.

-Dry White Wine: Serving & Storing
+Dry White Wine Serving

 To fully appreciate the flavours and aromas of dry white wine, it's important to serve it at the correct temperature.
 In general, dry white wines should be served chilled, between 45°F and 55°F (7°C to 13°C).
 Serving wine too cold can mute its flavours while serving it too warm can accentuate the alcohol and diminish its refreshing qualities.